Altuve slam in 10th lifts Astros over Rangers on Baker B-day - WHIZ News

 Altuve then launched his soaring shot into left field to put the Astros on top and start the party.

-Altuve was doused with water at home plate before sharing a hug with Baker, who celebrated his 72nd birthday.
+Altuve was doused with water at home plate before sharing a hug with Baker, who noted that he’s had terrible luck in games on his birthday in the past.

+“The first thing Altuve said to me was: ‘Happy birthday, Skip,'” Baker said.
+“And that certainly was a happy birthday.”

+Added Altuve: “I know he wants to win on his birthday, so I’m happy that I did something to make that happen.”

 Correa hit a solo homer to the opposite field shot with two outs and two strikes in the ninth off Josh Sborz, making it 2-all.